amasresha/AI-ML-Projects/README.md

 # AI/ML Projects

 Welcome to my collection of AI and ML projects!
-This repository serves as a central hub for all my work in artificial intelligence and machine learning across various industries.
+This repository is a central hub for some of my work in artificial intelligence and machine learning across various industries.

-## Overview

-In this repository, you'll find links to individual project repositories.
-Each project showcases different aspects of AI and ML, from predictive modeling to computer vision and natural language processing.

 ## Projects